 Watch out for:

 Starting over requires a lot of hard choices.
-If you have been affected by disaster and want to make sure your financial records are secure, here is a to help you consolidate all the information you need—including account numbers, personal records and financial records.
+If you have been affected by disaster and want to make sure your financial records are secure, here is a checklist to help you consolidate all the information you need—including account numbers, personal records and financial records.
 Being prepared and knowing how to protect yourself can help you avoid scams and get back on your feet faster.